rartino/python-optimade-server/README.md

 implementation of the OPTIMaDe API, at this point it does NOT have any official endorsment by OPTIMaDe.*

-Furthermore, the 'API' that is formed by the routines unde `src/` should in no sense at this point be considered stable.
+Furthermore, the 'API' that is formed by the routines under `src/` should in no sense at this point be considered stable.

 This software will for the moment use version numbers